-- The placement of rock slope protection at five (5) different culverts. - The construction of six (6) trash collection devices.
+- The replacement of rock slope protection at four (4) (revised from five [5] in the draft environmental document) different culverts. - The construction of five (5) (revised from six [6] in the draft environmental document) trash collection devices.

 The project would include utility potholing which locates known utilities below the surface level by excavating holes.
 Any utilities found within the project limits would be protected in place.